Law Practice

 Similarly, law firms are finding success by focusing on a particular industry or area of law, such as real estate, environmental law, immigration, civil litigation or a host of other specialties.

-Drivers Behind Practice Specialization
+Drivers Behind Law Specializations

 The business world has increased in complexity over the last 20 years.
 Technology, regulatory and compliance issues all add to a mix of challenges that vary by industry, location and company size.
 In legal services, specialization has been spurred by rapid change.
 Here is a quick look at some key factors to consider.
+Understanding the legal implications across various law specializations is crucial for navigating these challenges effectively.

 Common legal documents and forms such as wills, real estate agreements, contracts and divorce agreements are now available online.
 A general practice attorney is not required to establish a new business process with each new client.
 While it may not be cost-effective for an attorney to simply draft a basic will or contract, that attorney becomes a trusted advisor when reviewing an estate plan or a real estate transaction, giving clients confidence that a particular contract or transaction is in their best interest.
+This is distinct from criminal law, which governs governmental prosecution of crimes and requires specialized knowledge to navigate the justice system effectively.

 Practicing Law on Internet Time